-The Directors present their report together with the financial report of WCM Global Growth Limited (Colfor the financial year ended 30 June 2021 (FY2021) financial report of WCM Global Growth Limited (Company) for the financial year ended 30 June 2021 (FY2021) and auditor's report thereon.
+The Directors present their report together with the financial report of WCM Global Growth Limited (Company) for the financial year ended 30 June 2021 (FY2021) and auditor's report thereon.
 This financial report is a general purpose financial report that has been prepared in accordance with Australian Accounting Standards, Interpretations and other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.